 #!/bin/bash

 echo "This is myscript.sh"

-will NOT run the script under "nochroot" mode.

 '''

 All the files under /export/rocks/install/site-profiles are saved and restored.
 So, any user modifications that are added via the XML node method will be preserved.

 The networking info for all node interfaces (e.g., the frontend, compute nodes, NAS appliances, etc.) are saved and restored.
 This is accomplished via the 'rocks dump' command.